 6. Evaluating Data Quality and Tracking Parameters through Whole-Brain Tractography

 Tracking fibers with a whole-brain seed is a fast and effective way to assess overall data quality.
 It also presents an opportunity to decide appropriate values for global parameters, especially the anisotropy threshold used as a stopping criterion in tractography.
 This procedure is necessary to strike a balance between improving coverage in the fiber tracking process and reducing noise.
 Special care should be taken in setting key tracking parameters, such as angle threshold and tracking thresholds.
-Note that DSI Studio users can choose from among several different types of tracking thresholds, including generalized fractional anisotropy (GFA) and QA.
-We suggest that users use the default thresholding image, the QA0 map, which contains the largest oriented anisotropy value for each voxel in the brain.

 It is important to note that the relative anisotropy of different tracts may vary between individuals, depending on biological factors such as age and white matter integrity, as well as extraneous factors like hardware calibration between sessions.
 Below, we suggest multiple methods for equilibrating tracking thresholds between datasets.
 At all times, check the quality of tracking results by comparing them to known neuroanatomy.
 For example, fibers which cross the interhemispheric fissure outside of known interhemispheric connections (i.e., corpus callosum, anterior & posterior commissures) may indicate that the tracking threshold is too low and should be raised, or may be evidence of head movement artifacts.